kretash/BasicNeuralNet/README.md

 ## Using the Network

 To use the network we call the function **activate**.
 This function will take an std::vector as a parameter that should match in size with the number of nodes in the input layer.
-The return vector will be the same size as the number of output layers.
+The return vector will be the same size as the number of output nodes.

 ```cpp
     std::vector<double> output = network->activate( { 0,0 } );